 With a due date later in the season, we can only hope that Zanzahra takes on her first breeding attempt.

 We have choosen the remarkable stallion Quabri de l'Isle for her this year.
 He particiapted in the World Equestrian Games of Normandy and took fifth place with the team of Brazil.
 He had an individual 5th place at the 2015 Pan-Am Games in Toronto, an individual 16th place at the 2016 Olympic Games in Rio de Janeiro, winner of the Rolex Grand Prix of Geneva in 2016 - he has an amazing partnership with his rider Pedro Veniss!

 Fingers crossed for a positive pregnancy for this exciting match!!

 Visiting on February 01, Zanzahra is 198 days in foal to Quabri de l'Isle.
 She looks happy, healthy and totally settled in to her new home.
 I have been impressed with the few Quabri offspring that I have seen, so I am very excited to see Zanzahra's foal this summer.
 I am positive that it will be tall, athletic, beautiful and bay - just like mom!

 With a due date of mid-June for Zanzahra's Quabri de l'isle foal, I have made the decision to leave her open this season so that we can get an early start next year and move up her delivery date.

 Zanzahra has once again produced a stunning bay colt!

 He is a tall, athletic, attractive colt - looks very modern in type.

 I'm looking forward to seeing how he unfolds and develops over the next few days!!

-Well the plan had be to move up Zanzahra's breeding date this year, but she unfortunately didn't get pregnant from the stallion that I had originally chosen for her (Comme Il Faut).
+Well the plan had been to move up Zanzahra's breeding date this year, but she unfortunately didn't get pregnant from the stallion that I had originally chosen for her (Comme Il Faut).